burkkyy/HopEngine/doc/buildenv/build.md

 > Ex.\
 > `python build.py`

 The build script will create the build environment for you and handle all of the compiliation process.
 All files created during compiliation are dumped in `build/`.

-See `doc/build/README.md` for more info.